Your cart

 3. Development Stage

 In the beginning of development stage, the reaction becomes exothermic and the coffee cracks.
 During drying and browning stages, the bean has collected energy that makes the coffee explode.
 Development time is when the wanted aroma compounds are developing.
-If we do not slow down the roast at development stage, we easily get coffee that is smoky tasting and flavour is too sharp from applying too much heat from the burners of the roaster.
+If we do not slow down the roast at development stage, we easily get coffee that has a smoky taste, and the flavour is too sharp from applying too much heat from the burners of the roaster.

 The length of development stage is typically 15 – 20% of the total roast time depending on the desired flavour profile and roast degree.